mlgranger540/milestone-3/README.md

 - Goals for visitors:

+    - View posted concert reviews to read about others' experiences at live music shows and get opinions on which artists are good to see live

+    - Search/filter posted reviews by a variety of categories such as date posted, artist, tour and venue to easily find what they are looking for

+    - Create an account

     - Log in and out of their account

     - Have account data stored securely i.e. plain text passwords are not stored in the database

-    - View posted concert reviews to read about others' experiences at live music shows and get opinions on which artists are good to see live

-    - Search/filter posted reviews by a variety of categories such as date posted, artist, tour and venue to easily find what they are looking for

     - Post their own new reviews to the website